-1.5 Each section of the Plan covers a different

-topic.
-Under each heading there is the justification for the policies presented. which describes what the policy is seeking to achieve and further information on how it might be applied.
+1.5 Each section of the Plan covers a different topic.
+Under each heading there is the justification for the policies presented, which describes what the policy is seeking to achieve and further information on how it might be applied.
 The policies themselves are presented in the green boxes.
 It is these policies against which planning applications will be assessed.
 It is advisable that, in order to understand the full context for any individual policy, it is read in conjunction with the supporting text.
-In addition to the policies, a series of Aims and community actions have been identified during the process, which support the delivery of the vision and objectives, but which do not constitute planning policies.
-The Plan also sets out the Community Infrastructure nistry of Housing, mmunities & sai Government
+In addition to the policies, a series of Non-Policy Community Actions have been identified during the process, which support the delivery of the vision and objectives, but which do not constitute planning policies.
+The Plan also sets out the Community Infrastructure Priorities for the parish, which may be delivered through the Parish Precept, developer contributions or via other sources of funding.

-- Priorities for the parish, which may be delivered through Parish precept, developer contributions or via other sources of funding. - 1.6 Figure 1.1 shows the boundary of the Tiverton Neighbourhood Plan designated area, which shares its boundary with Tiverton parish.
+1.6 Figure 1.1 shows the boundary of the Tiverton Neighbourhood Plan designated area, which shares its boundary with Tiverton Parish.